 "I don't think you should-" Agent Moore began.

 They followed her.
-She stepped carefully around the workers, who were closing the body bag, put both her hands to her head and drew a sudden sharp breath.
+She stepped carefully around the workers, who were closing the body bag, put her hand to her head and drew a sharp breath.
 "Daddy killed that man," she said as tears ran down her face.